photon-schiesser/Vulkan-Compute-raii-example/README.md

 I wanted to change the shader code, so I added the capability to compile the compute shader to the cmake file.

 The first customization I made to the shader was to allow the application to specify the group size in the shader.
 This required binding specialization constants in the pipeline on the C++ side.

+## Setup
+[Setup](SETUP.md) - Follow this guide to set up your environment and run the example program.